 WHO WILL BE RUNNING THE WORKSHOP

-All our consultants are experienced in using Theory of Change and in delivering training, but these workshops are usually led by one of the following, sometimes with support from another member of the team:
+All our consultants are experienced in using Theory of Change and in delivering Theory of Change development workshops.

 See the training calendar for dates for open training for Creating a Theory of Change.
 Or book via the School for Social Entrepreneurs here.